Route Cloud Storage events to Workflows

 An Eventarc trigger declares your interest in a certain event or set of events.
 You can configure event routing by specifying filters for the trigger, including the event source, and the target workflow.

-These instructions show you how a new execution of your workflow is triggered in response to a direct Cloud Storage event.
+These instructions show you how to configure event routing so that an execution of your workflow is triggered in response to a direct Cloud Storage event.
 This applies to a Cloud Storage event provider.
 For more details, see the list of supported direct events.

 Prepare to create a trigger